toy internal adjective hexing tutorial

 as an example, here's the first toy i successfully managed to edit this way, the apple cake. junesong wouldn't touch it at first, because it still had the flavor value of the cheese it was based on. however, junesong likes the flavor value of sweet things, such as the cotton candy treats, which is the flavor value i wanted the apple cake to have, so ze was a good subject to test this one on!

 first, you want to open a copy of the toy's file in a disassembler. i'll be using IDA freeware

 load in the copy and just hit "ok" without changing any of the settings. the program may ask you to load a dll file, just hit cancel. you might get a warning message after that as well, but it shouldn't interfere with anything you're doing.

 there's a lot of functions to the left, so it can seem a little overwhelming, but what you're looking for is these, the "InitToyExtraCode" functions. as you can see, in cheese-based toyz, there's two of these, due to the toy containing both the cheese and the crumb. it's the same for things like treat boxes, so for those, you'll want to modify them in order.

 after you open the function and scroll down a little, there will be a table showing the opcodes and the values they use in order. for single-byte values, it'll just be the first number you want to change (the second number is just the ID of which value it is. don't touch that (unless you're trying to change which adjective the value is for, but that will replace the original adjective with the new one!), but it is useful for locating the value in the code)

-we want to edit the color and flavor values to make the apple cake red and sweet, so highlight the value for color (4 here), and then switch to hex view.
+we want to edit the color and flavor values to make the apple cake red and sweet, so highlight the value for color (adjective ID 6, which is set to 4 here), and then switch to hex view.

 this shows us the byte we're looking for, and approximately where to find it (coincidentally, the 6A 07 right below is also the flavor value we're looking for, so it's relatively easy to edit both of these at once!)